 This course provides a study of the theory of alternating current (AC).
 Students are prepared to analyze complex AC circuit configurations with resistor, capacitors, and inductors in series and parallel combinations.
 On completion, students should be able to describe AC circuits and explain the function of AC such as RLC, impedance, phase relationships, and power factor.
 This course also provides hands-on laboratory exercises to analyze alternating current, using a variety of circuit configurations with resistors, capacitors, and inductors in series and parallel combinations.
 The operation of common test equipment used to analyze and troubleshoot AC circuits to prove theories taught is emphasized.
-This is a CORE course.
+CORE

 ILT 162.
-SOLID STATE FUNDAMENTALS (1-4-3)
+SOLID STATE FUNDAMENTALS (1-4-3) COREQUISITE: ILT 163

 This course provides instruction in basic solid state theory beginning with atomic structure and including devices such as diodes, bipolar transistors, field effect transistors, amplifiers, thyristors, operational amplifiers, oscillator and power supply circuits.
 Practical application of solid-state devices, proper biasing and amplifier circuit analysis, and use of test equipment to diagnose, troubleshoot, and repair typical solid-state device circuits are emphasized.
 This course also provides the opportunity for students to apply the solid-state principles and theories learned in class in the laboratory setting.
-This is a CORE course.
+CORE

 ILT 163.
-DIGITAL FUNDAMENTALS (1-4-3)
+DIGITAL FUNDAMENTALS (1.4.3)